Preparatory Year of Dutch

 There are no lessons:

 You must reside in Belgium legally.
 Your classes will take place in one of the buildings of Ghent University, located in the center of Ghent.
-Ghent Is medium sized city, easily accessible by public transport or by bike.
+Ghent is a medium sized city, easily accessible by public transport or by bike.

-If covid-19 or another situation beyond our control prohibits us to teach on campus, we will switch to online classes so that we can guarantee your safety and ours.
-For our online classes we use Zoom.
-You can find a short demonstration on our website.
+If covid-19 or another situation beyond our control prohibits us to teach on campus, we will switch to online classes.

 It can be quite a challenge to master Dutch in one year in order to function on an academic level.
 It is therefore best to consider this study as a full-time task.
 The trajectory is taught at a fast pace, which means that you will have to process a lot of information in a short amount of time.
 This requires a substantial amount of effort from the student.
-You will have to attend three hours of courses per working day.
+You will have to attend nine to fifteen hours of class tuition per week, depending on the level.
 Furthermore, we also need you to invest three more hours a day for further study.
 Finally, you are expected to engage in conversation in Dutch outside of the UCT as often as possible.

 We advise you to come to Ghent at latest one week before the start of the programme.
 This provides you with ample time for further administrative arrangements regarding your stay in Belgium.